josegonzalez/josediazgonzalez.com/_posts/2015-12-08-debugging-data-in-cakephp-3.markdown

   series:      CakeAdvent-2015
 ---

 Since upgrading to CakePHP 3, you may have noticed a few changes.
-Yes, it's faster, better for your cholesterol, and likely good for your Vitamin D intake<sup>[1]</sup>.
+Yes, it's faster, better for your cholesterol, and likely good for your Vitamin D intake [^1].
 However, what I'm referring to is the nicer debugging output.

 Typically when you debug an object in PHP, you use something like `print_r()` or `var_dump()`.
 With scalar types - `int`, `float`, `string` and `bool` - you'll get a pretty simple representation: